memextech/data-app-streamlit/.memex/context.md

 # Data Sources

-## Setup Pattern
+## CRITICAL: Read Before Implementation

+1. **ALWAYS check this context.md file before implementing any feature**
+2. **NEVER implement custom solutions for patterns documented here**
+3. **ALWAYS use st.secrets for credentials, NEVER os.getenv()**

+## Data Source Implementation - MANDATORY PATTERN

+**CRITICAL**: ALL data source implementations MUST use Streamlit's st.connection pattern.
+DO NOT implement custom connection code with gspread, psycopg2, etc.

+### When implementing ANY data source:
-Available connectors are listed in the system prompt under "Available Connectors" with their type and secret keys.
+1. Available connectors are listed in the system prompt under "Available Connectors" with their type and secret keys.
+1. Check if a Streamlit connection exists for that source
+2. Install the appropriate st-* connection package
-1. Add connection config to `.streamlit/secrets.toml` using `$SECRET_KEY` references from the connector
+3. Add connection config to `.streamlit/secrets.toml` using `$SECRET_KEY` references from the connector
+4. Use st.connection() - NEVER custom clients
-2. `setup_secrets()` is already called in `app.py` at startup - no additional setup needed do not remove
+5. `setup_secrets()` is already called in `app.py` at startup - no additional setup needed do not remove
-3. Use the connector-specific code pattern based on the connector type
+6. Use the connector-specific code pattern below based on the connector type

+## Secret/Credential Access

+**ALWAYS use st.secrets - NEVER use os.getenv() or environment variables directly**

+✅ Correct: `spreadsheet_url = st.secrets["connections"]["gsheets"]["spreadsheet"]`
+❌ Wrong: `spreadsheet_url = os.getenv("SAMPLE_SPREADSHEET")`

+Secrets are configured in `.streamlit/secrets.toml` and ALWAYS should reference env vars with `$VAR_NAME` syntax.
+The secrets_utils.py expands these automatically at startup.

 ## Connector Types